 Fulvestrant is a hormone treatment for

-Sometimes it is used in pre menopausal women with another treatment called a luteinising hormone releasing hormone agonist such as palbociclib or abemaciclib.
+Sometimes it is used in pre menopausal women.
+In this situation, women have it with another hormone treatment called a luteinising hormone releasing hormone (LHRH) agonist and a targeted drug.

 How does fulvestrant work?

 The female sex hormones oestrogen and progesterone stimulate some breast cancers to grow.
 These breast cancers are called hormone sensitive or hormone receptor positive.